NotYourMothersMormonism/NotYourMothersMormonism/_posts/2019-12-23-joseph-smith-wives.markdown

 ---
 layout:  post
 title:   "The Wives of Joseph Smith"
 date:    2019-12-23
 author:  Jared Rummler
+excerpt: Learn more about the known 34 wives of Joseph Smith.
 ---

 The 34 wives of Joseph Smith haven't received the attention in Mormon history they deserve.
 The following paintings of Smith's wives were done by [Leslie O. Peterson](https://www.nytimes.com/2015/08/18/us/mormon-leader-joseph-smiths-34-wives-inspire-utah-artist.html).
 The personal histories or each wife can be found in each link below the paintings.